aPureBase/arkenv/README.md

 ```
 If you don't specify any names for the argument, it will use the property's name.

-In the case of `country`, you can parse it like this:
+In the case of `nullInt`, you can parse it like this:
-* From command line with `--country world`
+* From command line with `--null-int world`
-* As an environment variable `COUNTRY=world`
+* As an environment variable `NULL_INT=world`

-By default, Arkenv supports parsing command line arguments and environment variables.
+By default, Arkenv supports parsing command line arguments,
-Read more about other features and their configuration [here](https://apurebase.gitlab.io/arkenv/features/features/).

-You can also find more examples and guides in [the documentation](https://apurebase.gitlab.io/arkenv/guides/guides/)
+environment variables, and profiles.

+To get started, we recommend reading about [the basics](https://apurebase.gitlab.io/arkenv/guides/the-basics)
+for a quick tour of what's included.

 ### 📃 Documentation